2018 National Student Advertising Competition (NSAC)

 District 2 NSAC Coordinator

 Leslie Winthrop, often times characterized as the “Madison Avenue Matchmaker,” joined the Advertising Agency Register (now AAR Partners) in 1980, to help launch the AAR concept in the United States.
 Noting that Leslie has personally conducted over 1,500 successful agency searches doesn’t begin to describe the breadth and depth of her knowledge.
 Since co-founding AAR North America in 1980, Leslie has counseled top executives in virtually every field and is dedicated to ensuring that each client-agency relationship is strong, successful, and long lasting.

 Since 2005, she has gone one step further to support the agency’s new business department by co-founding a powerful new business resource tool, called Access Confidential, which has become the ‘go-to’ central intelligence hub for the new business executive.

 Being dedicated to only the business world isn’t enough for Leslie.
 She has served as Chair of the Marketing Communications Group of the UJA Federation of New York, past President and Foundation Chair of The Advertising Club (of New York), past Governor and still serves on the Executive Member Committee of District 2/AAF, has sat on the Board of Directors of the University Settlement House, and has held a Corporate Seat on the National Board of Directors of the American Advertising Federation.

 Leslie earned a BA in 1970 and an MBA in marketing in 1972 from Baruch College of the City University of New York.
-Leslie lives primarily in Manhattan with her two Teacup Yorkies, Cagney and Lacey, whom you can usually find in her office or by her side.
+Leslie lives primarily in Boca Raton, FL with her Teacup Yorkie, Cagney.